 AP Calculator Policy – which calculators are acceptable for use

-For answers to AP testing questions, please contact College Counselor Sarah Jimenez (email@example.com) or Academic Dean John Althoff (firstname.lastname@example.org).
+For answers to AP testing questions, please contact College Counselors Sarah Jimenez (email@example.com) or Tom Welch (firstname.lastname@example.org).

 GENERAL TESTING LINKS